-But how do you help a girl fit in when there isn’t a single recollection of God, family or holidays past to forge a new foundation from?
+But how do you help a girl fit in when there isn’t a single recollection of God, family, or holidays past to forge a new foundation?

 There was nothing harder or more profound than Hannah telling us that the old Hannah had to die so that she could move forward.
 Traumatic brain injuries can change a person’s personality.
 Hannah wasn’t who she used to be.
 We had to stop saying, “There’s the old Hannah.”

 But here’s the crazier part.
-Two years later, Hannah and I were in a car accident, hit from behind by a drunk driver, who hit us so hard he pushed my 5,000lb Suburban through an intersection shearing off a light signal and rolling us down a hill.
+Two years later, Hannah and I were in a car accident, hit from behind by a drunk driver.
+He hit us so hard that he pushed my 5,000 lb Suburban through an intersection.
+It sheared off a light signal and rolled us down a hill.
 Hannah sustained another head injury.
 This time we removed her from the private high school she attended and placed her in a hospital home care program through our public school system.

-People sometimes say, “I cannot find joy within myself, God is the supplier of it.”
-And I have found that to be true, but our hearts have to search for joy and not allow suffering to take center stage.
-Like a child holding up a cup to be filled with juice, God does the same for us, filling us to the brim with His goodness.
+People sometimes say, “I cannot find joy within myself; God is the supplier of it.”
+And I have found that to be true, but our hearts have to search for joy.
+We must not allow suffering to take center stage.
+Like a child holding up a cup to be filled with juice, God does the same for us.
+He fills us to the brim with His goodness.